holosfind/digital_social_retail/ios/Digital Social Retail SDK Ios Installation Guide.md

 Lock your device, wait few seconds and unlock it.
 Then you should see your app icon in the bottom left of the screen.
 You can now close the app.

-If you need any support, feel free to contact our IT teams by simply sending them a email to support@digitalsocialretail.com or calling this number: +33(0)1 73 54 75 00
+If you need any support, feel free to contact our IT teams by simply sending them a email to support@digitalsocialretail.com

 All the best